How We Work

 The Race & Pedagogy Community Partners Forum is a coalition of individuals and organizations representing a broad spectrum of Puget Sound who has forged ways to partner with the university to discuss, plan.
 It executes strategic action on a range of issues.
 The Forum has met regularly in working sessions modeled on the participatory pedagogical process of adult and popular education.
 We think-through, learn more about, chart, and hone program priorities who live at the intersections of race, education, and social justice.
 Together we have built, worked to sustain, and learned from critical partnerships across students, staff, faculty in higher education; teachers, administrators, students, families, school district personnel in K-12 education; and differential community-based, civic, and state constituencies.

-The Race & Pedagogy Campus Advisory Council meets 1-2 times per semester to engage in short- and long-term planning and assessment of activities of RPI.
+In past conference years, The Race & Pedagogy Campus Advisory Council meets 1-2 times per semester to engage in short- and long-term planning and assessment of activities of RPI.
 Members include 15-20 faculty and staff members.
 Council members participate in Race & Pedagogy program and conference working committees and serve as official liaisons to academic departments and/or other organizations.

 The Conference Steering Committee regularly convenes in the two years leading up to the quadrennial National Conference.
 The Steering Committee includes campus and community members who are chairs of the Conference Working Subcommittees and representatives of the University and community who are keys to conference planning.